Shenandoah (film): Plot

-While out hunting raccoon, Charlie's youngest son Boy (Phillip Alford) and his friend Gabriel (Eugene Jackson Jr.) stumble onto a Confederate ambush.
+While out hunting raccoon, Boy and his friend Gabriel stumble onto a Confederate ambush.
 They run away and stop for a drink at a pond.
 Boy is wearing an old rebel soldier kepi cap that he found at the river.
-When a Union patrol comes on them, they take Boy as a prisoner of war, mistakenly thinking he is a rebel soldier.
-Gabriel, who has been told he is free by a black union soldier, runs to tell the Andersons what happened and then heads out on his own.
-When Charlie hears the news, he and his sons and daughter Jennie leave to look for Boy, leaving James (Patrick Wayne) and his wife Ann at the farm with their young baby.
+When a Union patrol comes on them, they take Boy as a prisoner of war, mistakenly thinking, based on the cap, that he is a rebel soldier.
+Gabriel, who has been told he is free by a black Union soldier, runs to tell the Andersons what happened and then, assured by Jennie that it is true that slaves in the Confederacy have been declared emancipated, heads out on his own.
+When Charlie hears the news of Boy's capture, he, along with Jacob, John, Nathan, Henry and Jennie leave to look for him, leaving James and Ann at the farm with their young baby.

-The first place the Andersons look is a Union camp.
-They are told there are no prisoners there, but Colonel Fairchild (George Kennedy), who also has a sixteen-year-old son, directs them to a possible location, where Confederate prisoners are shipped North via railroad.
-However, the captain in charge at the train deport refuses to allow Charlie to look through the cars, as he "has schedules to keep".
+The first place the Andersons look is a nearby Union camp.
+They are told there are no prisoners there, but Colonel Fairchild, who also has a sixteen-year-old son, directs them to a possible location, where Confederate prisoners are shipped North via railroad.
+However, the captain in charge at the train depot refuses to allow Charlie to look through the cars, as he "has schedules to keep".
 So Charlie sets up a roadblock on the tracks, then disarms the Union guards and sends them away.
 He looks through the boxcars, but Boy is not there, so he mounts his horse to leave.
-As he looks up, he sees Sam coming through the crowd.
+As he looks up, he sees Sam coming through the crowd of liberated prisoners.
 Jennie is overjoyed to see her husband.
-Sam leaves with the Andersons, telling the soldiers to burn the train and go home knowing there's no chance of winning the war.
+Sam leaves with the Andersons, telling the soldiers to burn the train and go home, knowing that the South has no chance of winning the war.